pkarsy/CC1101_RF/README.md

     }
 }
 ```
-## GDO0 behavior change
+## GDO0 pin
 If you are going to use WakeOnRadio and/or MCU sleep you will need to connect the CC1101 GDO0 pin
 to some MCU pin capable of interrupts.
 See the examples/pingLowPower project.
-WARNING: the GDO0 behavior is changed.
-The old library had a bug that could cause the RF chip to exit
-RX or WoR state without the MCU ever getting a GDO0 interrupt, making the module unable to receive other packets and/or send the RC chip again in low power mode.
+WARNING: After 0.7.4 brach, the GDO0 behavior is changed.
+The old library had a bug that could cause the RF chip to exit RX or WoR state without the MCU ever getting a GDO0 interrupt, making the module unable to receive other packets and unable to send the CC1101 chip again in low power mode.

 ### Examples
 First, you need to download the library locally.
 Then the examples can be opened as separate platformio projects, but also by opening the main library using platformio and selecting a platformio.ini target.